All the Spectacular Sites to Visit in Iceland’s National Parks

 The park is home to the Vatnajokull glacier, which is the largest glacier outside the arctic circle.
 Being the park's main attraction, it's good that the glacier is big and hard to miss.
 It covers nearly 8% of Iceland.
 Adding to the mystery and allure, there are hidden active volcanos and subglacial lakes in the glaciers.

 If you want a view of the park from above, head on to Hvannadalshnukur, Iceland's highest point.
 For hiking aficionados, it presents a worthy challenge and a paradise of sorts.
 It's only after you get up there that you will truly appreciate the beauty of the park.
-You will get a good view of all that the park offers, from the lush woodlands, wetlands, glacial rivers, mountains, and canyons.
+You will get a good view of all that the park offers, from the lush woodlands, wetlands, glacial rivers, mountains, canyons and ice caves in winter.

 America has the Grand Canyon, and Europe has the Dettifoss, and guess where it is?
-At the heart of Vatnajokull National Park.
+At the heart of Jökulsárglufur the northern part of Vatnajokull National Park.
 Dropping 45 meters into the Jokulsargljufur Canyon, the largest canyon in Iceland, the Dettifoss waterfall is the most powerful in Europe.
 The waterfall is so powerful that vibrations can be felt in surrounding rocks.
 After hitting the bottom with power, the water sprays, forming rainbow-like manifestations that add to its awe.

 In a park with several waterfalls and canyons, choosing which one not to see is challenging.
 There are still sites you cannot afford not to see, such as the Asbyrgi canyon.
 This remarkable horse-shoe shaped canyon is also known as 'Shelter of the Gods.'
 According to tales from the Viking settlers who lived there centuries ago, the canyon is the hoof-print of Odin's eight-legged flying horse named Sleipnir.
 If you are a fan of Norse mythology, it will be exciting to walk where Odin himself walked.